jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

 If you have configured authentication with GitHub for example, the page `/hub/login` will feature a single orange button that users are to press to login.
-If you want to bypass this screen and redirect users directly, you can set `auto_login` to `true`.
+If you want to bypass this screen and send users directly to GitHub login, you can set `auto_login` to `true`.

 ```yaml